nqthqn/talk2/ajaj-article.md

           def create_post(request):
               pass

-  - A template to put step 0 in and for `home` view to use.
+  - An index template for `home` view to use.

 0. Make a little HTML form